LADI-Dataset/ladi-overview/README.md

 	- `WorkerId` – anonymized numerical ID for each worker
 	- `Answer` – list of labels that the worker said applied to the image.
 Labels are formatted in the form `category:subcategory`.
 For example `damage:flood/water`.
 Note that there may be multiple labels for a given category in a single response.

-To download only the images with human annotations, you can just download the set of unique urls in the `ladi_aggregated_responses_url` file using a tool such as `wget`.
+To download only the images with human annotations, you can download the file [ladi-labeled-images.tar.gz](http://ladi.s3-us-west-2.amazonaws.com/ladi-labeled-images.tar.gz) from the top level directory.

 ### Metadata and Annotation Database